Gig worker: Gender and type of work

-Gig work has witnessed a similar gendered division that exist within traditional work.
+Gig work has witnessed a similar gendered division to that found in traditional work.
 The platform economy has particularly attracted female service providers due to the flexibility it offers.
 For example, 80% of women on DoorDash said that flexibility is the main reason they pursue gig work.
 One reason for this is that many women need to balance work with familial responsibilities and are therefore more likely than men to participate in gig work due to scheduling reasons.
-For many women, platform-based food delivery work also provides an opportunity monetize previously unpaid domestic skills like food shopping.
+For many women, platform-based food delivery work also provides an opportunity to monetize previously unpaid domestic skills like food shopping.

 Platform-based work is also highly segregated by gender.
 Men in the gig economy typically perform traditionally male tasks, most notably transportation.
 A study in Australia found that the most common task for male gig workers was driving, particularly for Uber.
 Women, on the other hand, tend to perform traditionally female tasks like food shopping, care work, cleaning, and creative jobs like graphic design and writing tasks.

 There has also been a recent rise in women joining the delivery economy.
 Women now make up just under half of the delivery people on the Uber Eats platform and DoorDash now reports that 58% of their delivery drivers are women.
 Aside from the flexibility, women tend to prefer delivery work to ride-sharing work because of safety concerns in being a female driver in ride-sharing services.
 There have been various accounts of sexual harassment claims filed by female Uber drivers.